1. Event Counter, Falling Edge

 Instructions:

-- Expand the directory for the Real-Time target, then the FPGA target.
+2. Expand the directory for the LabVIEW RIO Evaluation Kit target, then the FPGA target.

 12. Watchdog Interrupt

 This application builds off of the FPGA personality created in the previous example.
-If the watchdog timer is not reset prior to a software-defined expiration time (in milliseconds), an indicator will show that a timeout has occurred.
-This will trigger an event to execute on a monitoring Real-Time target.
+If the watchdog timer is not reset prior to a software-defined expiration time (in milliseconds), an expiration indicator will show that a timeout has occurred.
+This will trigger the real-time VI to display a dialog box on your user interface indicating the watchdog expired.
 This shows how the watchdog can be used to trigger interrupt code.
-In this example, the Real-Time target simply opens a dialog to indicate a timeout has occurred.

 Instructions:

-- Expand the directory for the Real-Time target, then the FPGA target.
+2. Expand the directory for the LabVIEW RIO Evaluation Kit target, then the FPGA target.

 13. Real-Time FIFO

-This application demonstrates the use of a Real-Time FIFO to communicate data between two loops.
+This application demonstrates the use of a Real-Time FIFO to deterministically communicate data between two loops running on the real-time processor.
 The first FIFO in this example contains control information while the second contains waveform data for display.
 A low priority loop reads waveform data and displays it on a graph while writing data to the control FIFO.
 A high priority loop writes waveform data to the data FIFO and regulates the waveform according to data on the control FIFO.

 Instructions:

-- Expand the directory for the Real-Time target.
+2. Expand the directory for the LabVIEW RIO Evaluation Kit target.

 14. TCP Client and Server

-This application shows how to use TCP communication to transfer streaming data from a Real-Time target to a computer target.
+This application shows how to use TCP communication to transfer streaming data from a Real-Time target to a host computer.
 A TCP connection is opened between the targets.
-The data server on the Real-Time target generates waveform data and transfers it to the data client on the computer target.
+The data server on the Real-Time target generates waveform data and transfers it to the data client on the computer.

 14 - TCP Client and Server.zip